fitnesswanderer/Udacity-Project/README.md

 4) How well can we predict prices?
 What aspects correlate well to prices?

 5) Can we see any co-relation between number of reviews and price?

+Data Understanding was carried out by data visualization.
+Bar plots, scatter plots helped to understand the data and understand the spread.

+Data Preparation was carried out to ensure there were no missinng values in the columns before applyiing algorithms.
+This was done by imputing the missing values.

+Algorithm applied is linear regression and r2 square of the training and testing data decides whether it is overfitting or not.

+Evaluation is carried out using r2 square and visulaizing the plot of test and train data.
+Testing and training data spread is uniform and there are few outliers.

+Deployment is using these results to write the data science blog.

 The blog for this project is [here](https://surfplanethoney.medium.com/how-to-predict-airbnb-listings-price-in-worlds-greenest-city-ca29b95bf2e3)